gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My heart skipped a beat.
 "Gandan?"

 He laughed.
 "Sure, why not?
-Gandan, Praczedt, Uws...
-Why not see them all some day?"
+Gandan, Praczedt, Uws…  Why not see them all some day?"

 "I've heard Gandan is beautiful."
 Why were there tears in my eyes?
 I wiped them